jmonlong/parakit/paper/README.md

 The JSON configuration file contains information about the location of the GRCh38 reference FASTA file, coordinates of each module, size of the flanking regions, location of the HPRC assemblies.

+Note: to reproduce this step, see detailed instructions in the [`../data`](../data) directory on how to download and prepare all the necessary files.
+Running the command from this directory **will not** work.
+Again, this step is not required to for commands below because we are sharing the pangenome files.

 ## Alignment of long-reads to the pangenome

 Parakit first extracts reads in the region of interest from an indexed BAM.